Frank Walker (Australian politician)

 Francis John Walker, QC (7 July 1942 – 12 June 2012) was an Australian politician and judge.
 He was a member of the New South Wales Legislative Assembly representing Georges River between 1970 and 1988 and subsequently a member of the Australian House of Representatives representing Robertson between 1990 and 1996, both for the Australian Labor Party.
 During his parliamentary careers, Walker held a range of ministerial responsibilities.
-He was the first New South Wales Minister for Aboriginal Affairs and was responsible for some of the first legislation that recognized the obligation to financially compensate indigenous Australians for the loss of their land.
+He was the first New South Wales Minister for Aboriginal Affairs and was responsible for some of the first legislation that recognised the obligation to financially compensate indigenous Australians for the loss of their land.
 He has been given credit for achieving one of the first big breakthroughs in the protection of Australia's natural environment, the saving of the Terania Creek rainforest.

 Early life

 Walker was born in Sydney and spent early formative years with his father, a blacklisted communist, and Walker's brother in a jungle village in Papua New Guinea.
 Aged 12, the family moved to the New South Wales north coast regional centre of Coffs Harbour where he completed his secondary schooling.
 As a teenager, he was beaten by police for sitting with Aborigines in the segregated part of the local theatre.
 Walker developed early empathy for the budding Aboriginal rights movement.

 He graduated from the University of Sydney in 1964, with an LLB, progressing to an LLM in 1969.
 An articled clerk from 1960 to 1965, a solicitor from 1965 to 1976 and a barrister from 1976 to 1988, he was appointed as a Queens Counsel in 1981.